Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Air Crash Investigation/README.md

 - Now, let's use GitHub Copilot to optimize the code.

-- Open the Copilot Chat extension window.
+- Open the Copilot Chat .

 - Select all the code for the 3 following methods:
     - `calculateAerodynamics` method.